getgrav/grav-learn/pages/02.content/12.content-types/docs.md

 ### Example with JSON files

 A particular common way to access files is via a `.json` extension.
-This is allows data to be requested via JSON files that are easily processed by JavaScript.
+This allows data to be requested via JSON files that are easily processed by JavaScript.

 Say you wanted the **frontmatter** and **content** of a particular page in JSON format, and that page was defined in a file called `item.md`.
 All you would need to do is to provide a twig template called `item.json.html`.
 You could put this in your theme's `templates/` folder, or if you were using a plugin to load custom templates, you could add it there.